WGBH/AAPB2/app/views/override/help/obtain-metadata.md

 When the email arrives, click the link to download records.
 Un-zip the folder using software compatible with your system, such as WinZip or UnRAR.
-In the directory named “data” there will be one sub-directory for each of your organization’s assets, and each will be titled with the AAPB GUID of the asset.
+In the directory named “data” there will be one sub-directory for each of your organization's assets, and each will be titled with the AAPB GUID of the asset.
 Within each folder, there will be a PBCore XML file.
 If the asset has been digitized, there also will be a PREMIS XML file, which includes migration metadata.